 It is the student's responsibility to check all correspondence and check requirements and messages posted in the ctcLink student account.
 Any requirements for receiving financial aid will be posted in the ctcLink student account.
-A student's financial aid file is not considered to have been completed until all required items are received.
+A student's financial aid file is not considered complete until all required items are received.